 Spring is in the air – and so are respiratory irritants.
 And also bacteria and dust, and even virus-causing germs.
 But we aren’t talking about outdoor air; we’re talking about the air inside your home.

-Since this time of year is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.
+Since it’s currently peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

 .
-Your free air quality and comfort analysis is the starting point to begin assessing your indoor air pollution.
+Your complimentary air quality and comfort analysis is the starting point to begin assessing your indoor air pollution.